bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:54:08

-So my idea is, you know, like have a slightly better improved set of rules and then just dump them in a separate repo, right?
+So my idea is, you know, like have a slightly better-improved set of rules and then just dump them in a separate repo, right?
-Like we call that the library of BIPs, right?
+We call that the library of BIPs, right?
 And then you can categorize them as like the forgotten, the forbidden, the, you know, like whatever you want.

 Sjors Provoost: 00:54:26

 I don't want to see it as long winding discussion about meta, what has to go in a BIP or not.
-And you just you don't want this.
+And you just don't want this.

 James O'Beirne: 00:54:34

-Yeah, when I was doing a ASSUMEUTXO, I didn't do a BIP for that.
+Yeah, when I was doing an ASSUMEUTXO, I didn't do a BIP for that.
 Partly at the time because I think I was intimidated, but partly because it seemed like an implementation detail for Bitcoin Core.
-And so I was like, OK, well, this is need to be.
+And so I was like, OK, well, this needs to be.

 Sjors Provoost: 00:54:46

 I would say it's too much.
 So it definitely deserves a BIP if somebody else because it's not something that should only work in Bitcoin Core.
 And, you know, you might want to build tooling around it, too.
-So

 NVK: 00:54:57

-just selfishly speaking, like I don't want to go read the discussion first.
+Just selfishly speaking, I don't want to go read the discussion first.

-Sjors Provoost: 00:55:01

-Right.

-NVK: 00:55:02

 I want to go read the paper first.
-Right.
 So like having that BIP.
-Right.
 Even if it's an assigned number is just by name.
-Right.
 In some separate repo.
 So we're not polluting the same Git file.
-Right.
 It's very useful.
 Very useful.
-Right.
 So you go read it like, okay, this is interesting.
 Then you go check out the discussion, which it could be, you know, like one dude having no objection to like, you know, the whole sort of internet hating on it.

 Sjors Provoost: 00:55:27

-With James's proposal with the vaults, now you have a PDF, which describes the initial idea.
+With James's proposal for the vaults, now you have a PDF, that describes the initial idea.
 Then there is a BIP and there's an implementation.
 And that's on the mailing list.
 That is good.
 The only problem is, the only problem is if you go to the PDF, that's from like early January.
 And so the actual implementation has changed based on discussion on the mailing list.
 So it's actually kind of a pain for you, I guess, to keep all that up to date.
-I mean, ideally I would want a PDF that also updates with the latest proposals so that I can get the very high level.
+I mean, ideally, I would want a PDF that also updates with the latest proposals so that I can get a very high level.

 NVK: 00:55:58